Graphnet-Health/fhir-api-specs/docs/api/apiObservation.md

 ## Sort Parameters

-The default sort order for `observation` records is in descending date order (i.e. most current first).
+The default sort order for `Observation` records is in descending date order (i.e. most current first).
 The following sort parameters are also available.

 ### Date